Introduction to WATS

 This webinar will walk you through how to use WATS to configure and execute manual inspection sequences.
 This offers the possibility to completely eliminate paper or spreadsheet based manual inspection setups, and make sure that all your test data is accessible through the same portal.

 The intended audience are users with a Manager License Role looking to set up and deploy Manual Inspection

 using step details view

 This webinar gives you a detailed walk-through of how you can access low-level parametric information in WATS, using the Step Details View.
 This view gives you the option of view and analyze your measurement data, and group this data by meta-categories to investigate real root-cases of the already identified issues.

 The intended audience are users with Analyzer or Manager roles, looking to understand the lower level possibilities of root-cause and severity analysis WATS has to offer.

-This webinar aims to give a conceptual introduction to how proper Test Data Management can help Original Equipment Manufacturers and Electronics Manufacturers to improve profitability and product quality.
+This webinar aims to give a conceptual introduction to how proper Manufacturing Intelligence can help Original Equipment Manufacturers and Electronics Manufacturers to improve profitability and product quality.